bondy-io/bondy/apps/bondy/doc/bondy_registry.md

 The registry is stored both in memory (tuplespace) and disk (plum_db).
-Also a trie-based indexed is used for exact and prefix matching currently while support for wilcard matching is soon to be supported.
+Also a trie-based indexed is used for exact and prefix matching currently while support for wildcard matching is soon to be supported.

 This module also provides a singleton server to perform the initialisation of the tuplespace from the plum_db copy.